 Arbitration is a process in which disputing parties submit their respective cases to a neutral third party (i.e. the Arbitrator) who renders a decision by applying the governing law to the facts.
 See The Basics of Arbitration for more information.
+Many of our Neutrals provide arbitration services, with a few exceptions.
+See Civil Dispute Neutrals and Family Law Neutrals for information on which Neutrals offer arbitration services.

 THE MCCAMMON GROUP’S AGREEMENT TO ARBITRATE